Installation

 Required Step

-You must configure API keys before running any examples.
-MARSYS needs at least one API provider configured.
+You must configure authentication before running any examples.
+MARSYS needs at least one API provider configured, either via API keys or OAuth.

 Method 1: .env file (Recommended for development)